 Hearing aid stigmas need to go for many reasons.
 The top reason to shake off the negatives associated with getting help for loss of hearing is that hearing loss is gradual, insidious, and permanent for most adults.

-How to Help Loved Ones with Hearing Loss during the Holidays
+How to Deal with Hearing Loss during the Holidays

 Tips for Choosing a Restaurant When You Have Hearing Loss